ambitiousfew/goll/readme.md

 - `system.txt`: Sytem prompt.
 - `prompt.txt`: User prompt.

-Note:  `prompt.txt` is only required for the first folder in chain if you do not use the `-p` flag.
-Each step will write to next folders `prompt.txt` file.
+Note:  If chaining, `prompt.txt` is only required for the first folder in chain if you do not use the `-p` flag.
+Each step will write to the next folders `prompt.txt` file.
+If calling each folder recursively with -r flag then you can either pass the same prompt to each subfolder with the `-p` flag or you need to provide a `prompt.txt` in each subfolder being called.

 Examples for each file can be found in `prompts` folder.
 In general, the config.json fields match the Ollama generate API spec.